Mr. Rodriguez is a seasoned community organizer who led several organizations in the Philadelphia area.

 Tom Casetta has been involved with Community Media projects since the early 80’s and joined G-Town Radio in 2012 and served as Program Director prior to his role as Station Manager.
 In addition to his work with community radio, Tom has been a contributor and advisor to a wide range of other projects ranging from scripting and voicing a series of animated public service announcements to researching and documenting outsider art and music relating to COVID -19.

-Tom also serves on the Community Advisory Group for The Germantown Info Hub and on the Board for the non-profit, See Beyond My Skin.
+Tom also served on the Community Advisory Group for The Germantown Info Hub and on the Board for the non-profit, See Beyond My Skin.